North Orange County Referee Association

 TEAM OFFICIALS

-Where an offence is committed and the offender cannot be identified, the senior team coach present in the technical area will receive the sanction.
+Where an offense is committed and the offender cannot be identified, the senior team coach present in the technical area will receive the sanction.

 Warning

-The following offences should usually result in a warning; repeated or blatant offences should result in a caution or sending-off:
+The following offense should usually result in a warning; repeated or blatant offenses should result in a caution or sending-off:

 • failing to cooperate with a match official e.g. ignoring an instruction/request from an assistant referee or the fourth official